 A Spellful Analysis

 Should we, however, be fixing a spell (are there more?) and not the system itself?
 In this case, I was pretty sure the answer was positive, but it intrigued me to dig further.
 First off, how many spells does the phrase “Most Spells” in the definition of verbal components entail.
 Secondly, what can one (wizard) do if they become mute, and at what price?
 Let’s unpack this one by one.
 First, I downloaded this JSON collection of D&D spells and did some light analysis by writing a script to isolate the spell names and components into a comma-separated values file, then did some Excel (non-verbal) magic on that data to find out how many spells require at least and at most the verbal, somatic and material components.
 The resulting diagram is quite daunting:

-Using verbal components allows for a grand total of 384 spells to be cast, compared to the measly 16 that can be cast if the wizard is mute.
-And what are those 16 spells?
-Here they are, in alphabetical order:
+Having the possibility of using verbal components allows for a grand total of 384 spells to be cast, compared to the measly 15 (16 in total, 15 for wizards) that can be cast if the wizard is mute.
+And what are those spells?

 It would be quite a blast to have more spells that could be just as effortlessly cast by characters who don’t or can’t speak, but in the meantime, what can we do to make it work?
 It seemed like houseruling some change to spell components themselves was tricky (more on that below) , as it might hit some other similar unforeseen snag and would require more research to do properly.
 Instead, what could we do with what we have at hand?